omerfbhatti/BCI-Project/README.md

   _To be updated further...._

+ ## Project progress submission on Sunday 24 October 2021

+This week  is to focus on divide tasks

 ## Current tasks
   - Search for related documentation, online resources, research papers and textbooks
   - Search for established procedures of EEG signal analysis along with Machine Learning implementation